 My research interests lie in the field of Game Theory.
 In particular, I am interested in the synthesis of equilibria in multi-player non-zero sum games (e.g., Nash Equilibria, Subgame Perfect Equilibria and weak Subgame Perfect Equilibria).

-- On Subgame Perfect Equilibria in Turn-Based Reachability Timed Games:Thomas Brihaye and Aline Goeminne.
-[On arXiv]
+- On Subgame Perfect Equilibria in Turn-Based Reachability Timed Games:Thomas Brihaye and Aline Goeminne, FORMATS'20.
+[Preprint on arXiv]

 We study multiplayer turn-based timed games with reachability objectives.
 In particular, we are interested in the notion of subgame perfect equilibrium (SPE).
 We prove that deciding the constrained existence of an SPE in this setting is EXPTIME-complete.